haxpor/unp/README.md

 The system used to work and run this project is Ubuntu 18.04 64-bit 4.18.0-21.

+It is not tested on other platforms, but technically should be portable.

+# Build

+* create a new directory `build`
+* `cmake ..`
+* `make -j4`

+It will build all sample programs in each chapters as executable file.
+The common code is produced as static library.

 # Pattern

 ## Source File Name